phaxio/phaxio-dotnet/README.md

 This library now uses Phaxio API V2, so these methods have been removed and have no equivalent:

-- AttachPhaxCodeToPdf
+- AttachPhaxCodeToPdf was removed
+- CreatePhaxCode is now GeneratePhaxCode
+- DownloadPhaxCodePng is now DownloadPhaxCode
-- GetHostedDocument
+- GetHostedDocument was removed

-In addition, CreatePhaxCode was replaced by a POST to the /phax_codes endpoint.

 ## Errors